Hamilton County, Indiana: Politics

 The county is located in Indiana's 5th congressional district, which is currently represented by Republican Victoria Spartz.

-Hamilton County has long been reckoned as a classic Republican suburban stronghold.
+Hamilton County has long been reckoned as a Republican stronghold.
 Woodrow Wilson remains the only Democratic presidential candidate to carry Hamilton County, a feat he accomplished in 1912, when Theodore Roosevelt's third-party candidacy split the Republican vote and allowed Wilson to carry the county with a slim plurality over incumbent President William H. Taft.
 Otherwise, the county has reliably voted Republican in every presidential race since 1856, prior to which it supported the Whig candidate in every election of the Second Party System.

-In modern political history, the county rejected Franklin Roosevelt in all four of his bids for president, and Barry Goldwater easily carried the county in 1964 with 61 percent of the vote.
+The county has long been reckoned as a classic bastion of suburban conservatism.
+Underlining this, in modern political history, the county rejected Franklin Roosevelt in all four of his bids for president, and Barry Goldwater easily carried the county in 1964 with 61 percent of the vote.
 In 2018, Senator Joe Donnelly came within 10 percent of winning the county, winning 44.4% of the vote in his re-election loss.

 In 2020, Democrat Joe Biden won 45.4% of the vote in the county, while Donald Trump won 52.2% of the vote.
 It was the first time since 1936 that a Democrat won 40 percent of the county's vote, and only the second time since 1932 that a Republican had won the county by fewer than 10 points.
 Biden carried both Carmel and Fishers.

 In 2024, Kamala Harris improved slightly on Biden's performance, winning 46% of the vote in the county.
 This is the highest percentage of the vote ever won by a Democratic presidential nominee despite Harris losing the presidential election, while Trump received 52% of the vote.

 Hamilton County is one of nine counties that shifted more than 25 percentage points to the left from 2012 to 2024, as well as the most left-trending county in that time period outside of Metro Atlanta in Georgia.
 Although still Republican-leaning, the county's Republican margin shrank from 34% to 6%, despite Indiana remaining a Republican stronghold.